nasa/Common-Metadata-Repository/README.md

 Throughout the modules, in the `project.clj` files there are additional `lein` aliseses for executing the tests in the CI/CD environment.
 They are
-+ ci-itest
+* ci-itest
-+ ci-utest
+* ci-utest

-These run the integration and unit tests, respecitvely, in the CI environment.
+These run the integration and unit tests, respectively, in the CI environment.
 The difference between `itest` and `ci-itest` or `utest` and `ci-utest` are the settings passed to the kaocha test runner.

 In the CI environment, color is omitted, and certain tests that require an internal memory database are excluded.
-The aliases may be used locally.
+The aliases may be used locally as well.

 To see the differnce in detail, inspect the `tests.edn` files for each module to see the profile in use in the CI environment.
+Kaocha supports the use of profiles so more may be added as necessary.

 ### Test Development